Go with the Flow! 37 English Connectors to Improve Your Speaking and Writing

-Are your essays marked poorly despite all your grammatically-correct sentences?
+Are your essays in English marked poorly despite all your grammatically-correct sentences?

 Have you been told that your paragraphs often have no link to each other even if they discuss the same topic?